linode/docs/docs/products/platform/accounts/guides/2fa/index.md

 You should have received a one-time scratch code when you initially enabled two-factor authentication on your user account.
 If you have this scratch code, you can provide it in place of a token when prompted during the login process.
 Once logged in, you can proceed to [disable 2FA](#disabling-2fa) and [enable it again on your preferred device](#enabling-2fa).

 It is not possible to generate a new scratch code.
-If you do not have access to this scratch code and you’re unable to log in to your account, follow the appropriate steps above to [disable 2FA on your Linode user account](#disabling-2fa).
+If you do not have access to this scratch code and you’re unable to log in to your account, follow the instructions in one of the next sections ([With Security Questions](#with-security-questions) or [Without Security Questions](#without-security-questions)).

 ### With Security Questions

 1. Contact the [Linode Support](https://www.linode.com/support/) team via phone and state that you are locked out of your account and would like to remove 2FA.
 Be prepared to provide Support with your username and/or email address associated with the account.

-    - U.S: 855-454-6633
+    - U.S. toll-free: 855-454-6633
     - Global: +1-609-380-7100

 1. A member of the Support team will ask you to provide valid answers to each of your security questions.